 Mixology

 The art of mixing the perfect cocktail is highly regarded on-Island.
-Luckily, bars and restaurants always rise to the occasion, creating wonderful, innovative concoctions, and we even have a whole week dedicated to the art of the cocktail every October for Cayman Cocktail Week.
+Luckily, bars and restaurants rise to the occasion, creating wonderful, innovative concoctions.
+We even have a whole week dedicated to the art of the cocktail every October for Cayman Cocktail Week.